AliChxrds/AliChxrds/README.md

 ### About Me

-🎓 I'm a Computer Engineering graduate and a passionate **Data Analyst** with strong skills in:
+🎓 I'm a Computer Engineering graduate and a passionate **Software Developer and Data Analyst** with strong skills in:

 - 📊 **SQL**, **Excel**, **Power BI**
 - 🐍 **Python** (Data Analysis & Automation)
-- 🌐 **Frontend Web Dev**: HTML, CSS, JavaScript, React
+- 🌐 **Dev**: HTML, CSS, JavaScript, React, Node.js, and Express
-- 🎨 **Graphic Design**: Canva, Adobe XD, Figma
+- 🎨 **Graphic Design**: Canva, Adobe Suite, Figma

-🔭 Currently completing a Learnership focused on Supply Chain Data.
+🔭 Currently a Freelancer and continuously learning.

 ---